India

 • Guarantee of a company for 10% or over of the total loans of the other company.

-• Designation by one company over 50% of the board of directors or one or more executive directors of the other company or the appointment of members of the board of directors of both companies by the same person.
+• Designation by one company over 50% of the board of directors, one or more executive directors of the other company, or the appointment of members of the board of directors of both companies by the same person.

 • Total dependence of one company (in the conduct of its business) on intellectual property licensed by the other company.

-• Substantial purchase of raw materials/sale of manufactured products by one enterprise from/to the other enterprise at prices and conditions influenced by the latter.
+• Substantial purchase of raw materials/sale of manufactured products by one enterprise from/to another at prices and conditions influenced by the latter.

 • Sale of goods and articles.